 There isn’t a real difference between the genders when it come to the best age to start modelling.
 For both male and female models, sixteen is considered the ideal age.
 This being said, female models may find themselves more popular than their male counterparts at a younger age.
 This is because male models are considered to get better with age, and have more success well into their thirties and even forties.

 Though certain types of modelling have a wide window when it comes to the age of the models, it is understood that late thirties is probably too late to begin a fashion modelling career.

 - Drake Burnette is an American model, who was signed at 25 years old.
 She has walked for Celine and landed huge modelling deals with internationally brands Topshop, Missoni and Rag and Bone.

 2. Kati Nescher is a Russian model who was discovered and signed at 27 years old.
 She has walked 63 shows in her short career, modelling for the likes of Louis Vuitton and Yves Saint Laurent.

 3. Aymeline Valade is a French model who was signed at the age of 26.
 She was approached multiple times when she was younger, but prioritised her studies.
 Despite her late entrance into the modelling world, she walked for Chanel, Chloe, Versace, Dolce and Gabbana and Gucci in her first Fashion Week.

 Consider commercial modelling

 Different types of modelling can determine how important the age of the model will be.
 Commercial modelling is the promotion, display or advertisement of commercial products (often clothing).
-Commercial modelling requires models of all ages, starting from babies and spanning all the way to mature age models.
+Commercial modelling requires models of all ages, starting from child modelling and spanning all the way to mature modelling.

 Is there such a thing as too young?